HandsOnDataViz/book/leaflet/with-google-sheets/README.md

 ## Create your own: step-by-step tutorial
 In this tutorial, you will learn how to create your own copy of the Leaflet Maps with Google Sheets template, geocode and customize your own point markers, and either hide or upload your own polygon and/or polyline GeoJSON data.
 The video and instructions below breaks this down into these key steps:
 - A) Fork (copy) the code template and publish your version with GitHub Pages
-- B) File > Make a Copy of Google Sheet template and File > Publish your version
+- B) File > Make a Copy of Google Sheet template, Share, and File > Publish
 - C) Paste your Google Sheet URL into your GitHub
 - D) Modify map title and other settings in the Options tab
+{%youtube%}-nGdrzMuUnI{%endyoutube%}

+## Customize your map and upload data
 - E) Geocode locations and customize new markers in the Points tab
 - F) Hide the polygon and polyline legends and default GeoJSON data
 - G) Upload and display your own polygon GeoJSON data